 Subject to certain rights that are personal to the BBH Investors, at any time after February 26, 2028 (i.e. the five and a half year anniversary of the Closing), we may redeem, ratably, in whole or, from time to time in part, the Series A Preferred Shares of any holder then outstanding at a redemption price in cash, equal to the greater of (i) the liquidation preference and (ii) the product of (x) the number of Common Shares that would have been obtained from converting one Series A Preferred Share on the date of the exercise of such call is notified by Westrock (including fractional shares for this purpose) and (y) the simple average of the daily volume weighted average price per Common Share for the ten (10) trading days ending on and including the trading day immediately preceding the date of the exercise of such call by Westrock.
 If we redeem the Series A Preferred Shares, then from and after the redemption date, such redeemed shares shall cease to be outstanding and all rights with respect to such redeemed shares shall cease and terminate.
-If we choose to redeeme the Series A Preferred Shares shall cease and terminate.
-If we choose to redeeme the Series A Preferred Shares in a comparable or more favorable new security.
+If we choose to redeem the Series A Preferred Shares, you may not be able to reinvest the redemption proceeds in a comparable or more favorable new security.